kamercer/S1/README.md

 Organization page
   This is the page for a specific organization, it includes the club image and summary.
 Strangers are able to view public events.
 Members can view other members, pay fees, view and RSVP for events and post on the organization wall.
 Admins can edit members, create events and edit the organization wall.

-The date-time picker is from http://mugifly.github.io/jquery-simple-datetimepicker/ currently unused - may revisit at a later time https://github.com/Semantic-Org/Semantic-UI/pull/3256
+https://github.com/Semantic-Org/Semantic-UI/pull/3256